 - Go over your intentions.

-- DO NOT WATCH ANY TELEVISION OR USE SOCIAL MEDIA.
+- DO NOT WATCH TELEVISION OR USE SOCIAL MEDIA.
 Try to limit external stimuli.
 The idea is that you turn inward.

 The Day of – During